ruplume/newsfy/README.md

   - When you select an article (using the up and down arrows and the enter key) you will either be taken straight to **w3m** or your **web browser** (like firefox or chromium).

  ### Installation
-> Clone this repo where you want
+> Clone this repo where you want, make it some place important so you don't delete the directory by accident.
 >
 > Run the command: ```makepkg```
 >